 She is a World Press Photo winner and was ranked the 2nd place multimedia portfolio of the year by the National Press Photographers Association for 2016.
 Her projects have also been nominated for a National Magazine Award, a Webby Award and her art direction has been selected for the American Illustration Anthology.

 She was a Rhodes Finalist in 2014 and selected as a Gates Scholar in 2016.
-She graduated with honors from Brown University with a B.A. in Politics, Film and Journalism, and is now pursuing her masters degree at Cambridge in International Relations as a Gates Fellow.
+She graduated with honors from Brown University with a B.A. in Politics, Film and Journalism, and is completing her masters degree at Cambridge in International Relations as a Gates Fellow.
 Emily is currently working on a feature documentary on child assault in America.